AbdullahAshi/iOSAcademyWeakSelf1/README.md

 https://www.youtube.com/watch?v=chI-B8u4MBs

-* in this branch is the second example modifying the code to make it leak deinit does not get called which means the instance is not released from memory
+* in this branch is the second example having the leak fixed deinit is called which means the instance is released from memory